osrf/gazebo_user_guide/src/started_models_building.md

 **Step 1: Collect your meshes**

-This step involves gathering all the necessary 3D mesh files that are required to build your model.
+This step involves gathering all of the necessary 3D mesh files that are required to build your model.
 Gazebo provides a set of simple shapes: box, sphere, and cylinder.
 If your model needs something more complex, then continue reading.

-Meshes come from a number of places.
+Meshes can come from a number of places, if you don't already have them.
 [Google's 3D Warehouse](http://sketchup.google.com/3dwarehouse) is a good repository of 3D models.
-Alternatively, you may already have the necessary files.
-Finally, you can make your own meshes using a 3D modeler such as [Blender](http://blender.org) or [Sketchup](http://sketchup.google.com).
+Alternatively, you can make your own meshes using a 3D modeler such as [Blender](http://blender.org) or [Sketchup](http://sketchup.google.com).

-Gazebo requires that mesh files be formatted as STL or Collada, with Collada being the preferred format.
+Gazebo requires that mesh files be formatted as STL or COLLADA, with COLLADA being the preferred format.

 * **Tip:** Use your 3D modeling software to move each mesh so that it is centered on the origin.
 This will make placement of the model in Gazebo significantly easier.

-* **Tip:** Collada file formats allow you to attach materials to the meshes.
+* **Tip:** COLLADA file formats allow you to attach materials to the meshes.
 Use this mechanism to improve the visual appearance of your meshes.

 * **Tip:** Keep meshes simple.
 This is especially true if you plan on using the mesh as a collision element.
-A common practice is to use a low polygon mesh for a collision element, and higher polygon mesh for the visual.
+A common practice is to use a low polygon mesh for a collision element, and a higher polygon mesh for the visual.
 An even better practice is to use one of the built-in shapes (box, sphere, cylinder) as the collision element.

 **Step 2: Make your .model file**